Frequent Resume Errors That Trigger ATS Rejections (And Quick Fixes)

 I still remember that day when my friend neha’s phone came.
 She was very upset, even her voice was choked.
 In the last two months, she had applied for 47 jobs and all those jobs were absolutely perfect according to her capability.
-She had 8 years of experience, good degree and excellent references too.
-But result?
-Zero interview.
-She didn't get even a single call.
+With nearly a decade of experience, solid credentials, and glowing recommendations, she should have been a top contender.
+Yet, the outcome was silence—not a single interview invitation.

-We worked together for just 30 minutes and we fixed the resume mistakes ATS systems hate.
+We spent a brief half-hour restructuring her document to eliminate the common formatting traps that automated filters block.
 That same week she applied at three more places.
 Result was that she got interview call from two places and within three weeks she had a job offer in her hand.

 No heavy words, just easy and practical measures which really work.